 Location: West End, Tortola

-Today was a long day, we woke up extremely early to hike up Spy Glass again.
+Today was a long day; we woke up extremely early to hike up Spy Glass again.
 The walk up was not as long as we had expected and surprisingly it was a lot easier than the second day here.
-At the top of the mountain the view was breathtaking but it also reminded us that it was the last day in the British Virgin Islands and that the islands were not just paradise but it felt like home.
-We all new that it was going to be hard to say goodbye to not just this amazing place but every single one of the shipmates.
-The staff told us to just think about the few weeks that we had just spent and think of your favorite times.
-Honestly there was not one thing that I liked more than another.
-Everything on this trip was amazing and I am so thankful that I was able to be a part of this trip.
-After the hike down, it was go time.
+At the top of the mountain, the view was breathtaking, but it also reminded us that it was the last day in the British Virgin Islands and that the islands were not just paradise, but it felt like home.
+We all knew that it was going to be hard to say goodbye to not just this amazing place but every single one of the shipmates.
+The staff told us to think about the few weeks that we had just spent and thought of your favorite times.
+Honestly, there was not one thing that I liked more than another.
+Everything on this trip was amazing, and I am so thankful that I was able to be a part of this trip.
+After the hike down, it was go-time.
 We had to pack everything and clean the whole boat.
 We rocked out to music to make the time pass but in no time we were done and had shore time in West End.
 Tonight we have a final BBQ with ActionQuest.
 After the BBQ everyone on the boat is planning to sleep on the bow as a final time together.
-I think I can not only speak for myself but for everyone else on this boat that Lifeworks was a incredible experience.
+I think I can not only speak for myself but for everyone else on this boat that Lifeworks was an incredible experience.